 Returning to technique, what the listener should be listening for in order to develop a critical ear and appreciate the instrument are: melody and harmony simultaneously voiced, the latter either through extended chords, single-note drones, or "comping" chords, changes in voicing, increase/decrease in volume, and bass notes.
 All too often one does not hear all these elements in one piece, but it's certainly something for which the great organists strive.
 In order not to appear too dogmatic, however, exceptions to the rule do exist: Wild Bill Davis in example six on the tape and Jimmy Smith in example eight are interesting contrasts in that Davis makes great use of volume control while Smith does not, whereas the opposite is the case in terms of the rhythmic complexity of the solos themselves.
 These are, nevertheless, two very good pieces by innovative organists.

 One must also have an understanding of the organist as an individual to appreciate the difficulties in playing the jazz organ.
-Milt Buckner always used a bass player because he was simply too short to reach the bass pedals.
+It was said that Milt Buckner utilized a bass player because he was simply too short to reach the bass pedals.
+Reader Robert Withrow pointed me to a video that illustrates that Buckner indeed did play bass pedals.
 Greg Hatza, in example number 15 on the cassette, was, at the age of nineteen at the time of the recording, probably too young to have realistically mastered the pedals.
 What he did, like many other organ players, is play the bass by hand on the lower manual, thus giving up certain harmonic capabilities of the instrument.
 Utilizing this method, the organist would "slap" a random pedal in time with the walking left-hand bass to provide a slight pop to the attack.

 Bob Porter, who has probably produced as many jazz organ records as anyone, claims that one of the main reasons for the demise of the jazz organ was the departure of engineer Rudy Van Gelder to the CTI record label.
 "Nobody else could record the damn thing," said Porter, and in truth, the number of recordings of jazz organ made under Van Gelder is substantial.
 Van Gelder was naturally reluctant to divulge any of his techniques for recording the organ, but the set of obstacles is formidable.
 The Hammond has a "booming" bass, which renders it almost inconsequential in even Van Gelder's recordings.
 The volume pedal takes gain control away from the engineer, as does the constantly changing additions and subtractions of slide bars.